Attracting and Retaining Talent

 Employees are more likely to stay with an organization when they feel there is potential for growth within the company.

-A succession plan signals to employees that there is an opportunity for advancement within the company.
-This helps to retain top talent and skilled workers within the organization.
+An executive succession plan signals to employees that there is an opportunity for advancement within the company.
+In a way, it is an internal mobility program that helps to retain top talent and skilled workers within the organization.

-Strategies on how to retain and promote top talents within the company are established during planning.
-The company will create career advancement opportunities for employees to develop their talents through mentorship, training, and retraining.
+Strategies on how to retain and promote your top internal talent need to be established during the executive succession planning process.
+You and your company’s leadership team need to plan and create career advancement opportunities for employees to develop their talents through a mentoring program and upskilling and reskilling initiatives.

-4. Employee confidence in the organization's ability to grow in the future
+4. Improve employee confidence in the organization's ability to grow in the future

 Employees want to work in a company that has a bright future and is committed to growth.
-Lack of motivation often demoralizes the confidence of employees.
-A CEO succession plan will boost the confidence of employees.
-When they see others being promoted, they are encouraged to do better.
+When employees don’t see the path ahead or see that their leadership team is misaligned, confidence in the company drops and employee engagement suffers for it.
+An executive and CEO succession plan will help boost the confidence of employees.
+When they see others being promoted and understand how your company plans for change, they are encouraged to do better and feel more confident in the company’s longevity.

-5. Provides stability, which impacts the company's place in the market
+5. Create stability to help solidify your company’s place in the market

-A succession plan provides the stability that shareholders and consumers are always looking for within a company.
-It shows that the company is prepared for any eventuality and is ready to adapt and change as needed.
+An executive succession plan provides the stability that shareholders, customers, and employees are always looking for within a company.
+It shows that your company is prepared for any eventuality and is ready to adapt and change as needed.
 This helps to maintain the company's place in the market, as well as its reputation.

-As one example, a study showed that many companies were unprepared for the sudden death of their CEOs during Covid in 2020.
-These companies had to scramble to put together contingency plans.
+As one example, a study showed that many companies were unprepared for sudden changes in leadership during Covid in 2020.
+These companies had to scramble to put together contingency plans, causing significant disruptions.

 Most common reasons for CEO succession